zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/webb.md

 ## Up-to-Date Compile/Run Status

-- Module: Yes, burdick-accrete
+- Module: Yes, webb
-- Latest Version: Keel.1999.A
+- Latest Version: Webb.1997.C
 - Compiles:
-    - On Mac: ???, written in C.
+  - On Mac: ???, written in C++.
   - On Windows: Fails using gradle/Visualcpp.
-    - On Linux (WSL2): Passes using gcc.
+  - On Linux (WSL2): Fails using gcc.
+Makefile written for Borland Ansi C++.
 - Runs:
-    - On Linux (WSL2): Runs successfully.
+  - N/A

 ## Versions